DiamondLightSource/httomolibgpu/README.rst

 * Run GPU tests separately with :code:`$ pytest -v -m gpu`.
 * Run CPU tests separately with :code:`$ pytest -v -m "not gpu"`.
-* Run performance tests (only) with :code:`$ pytest --performance` (note that performance tests always fail - the report the execution time in an assertion to see them in the summary easily)
+* Run performance tests (only) with :code:`$ pytest --performance` (note that performance tests always fail - they report the execution time in an assertion to see them in the summary easily)